+National Security and Investment Act

-National Security & Investment Act
+How the National Security and Investment Act 2021 applies to University activity.
 The National Security and Investment Act 2021 (NSIA) gives the UK government the power to scrutinise and intervene in certain acquisitions made by any individual, business, investor, organisation etc that could damage the UK’s national security.

 After scrutiny and assessment, the UK government will be able to block, undo or impose conditions on an acquisition; as well as provide certainty and transparency for acquisitions to proceed with confidence.
 Universities should be aware of the NSI Act when collaborating with other parties to acquire, sell or develop a ‘qualifying’ entity or asset.
 The Act relates to acquisitions completed after 12 November 2020 only.

 Examples